chiggachiggayeah/weatherman/weatherman.md

 # Appendix

+(the weatherman, jiddo, was this kind of eco-terrorist, a pioneer in weather mediation technology.
+He felt the nations of the world could not be trusted and should be brought to heel under the force of the weather.)

+(grand belief of jiddo's how countries and all these artificial divides are meaningless)

+(I think Naram is identified as having this weather machine, all of them, and they're made to feel guilty over it, bc of things like race and them being unAmerican)

+(one glaring plothole is, how does anyone track them?)

 (GLICK IS A SPY FOR THE US, A DOUBLE AGENT, although he does acquire a fondness for Fournier in the end)